-The interregional cooperation programme has a particular focus on networking, exchanging and transferring experiences, the goal being to find solutions to problems.
+The interregional cooperation programme has a particular focus on networking, exchanging and transferring experiences, with the aim to find solutions to common challenges.
 In comparison, cross-border and transnational programmes are more implementation oriented.

 Interregional cooperation programmes may not be used as a substitute for funding from local, regional or national policies (the additionality principle).
 It is the role of the respective local or regional policy instruments to integrate and implement the lessons learnt from interregional cooperation.
-Since the projects results mainly consist in integrating the lessons learnt from cooperation into the relevant policies at local, regional or national levels, these results should be by definition durable.
-By doing this, regional needs will have been addressed through cooperation and, as a result, the partnership would in principle not need to be maintained beyond the lifetime of the project.
+Since the projects results mainly consist in integrating the lessons learnt from cooperation into the relevant local, regional or national policies, these results should be by definition durable.
+By doing this, regional needs will have been addressed through cooperation.
+As a result, the partnership would in principle not need to be maintained beyond the lifetime of the project.
 In contrast, the question of the durability of the results is more challenging in cross-border or transnational cooperation projects which need to demonstrate how the results of the cooperation will remain beyond the funding period.